imjoy-team/ImJoy/docs/development.md

 1. You can **directly send** the plugin file (extension `*.imjoy.html`).
 This file can then be dragged into the ImJoy workspace, where it will be automatically recognized as a plugin.

+In the last section, we describe how plugins **depending on custom libraries** can be distributed.

 <!-- THIS MIGHT BE CONFUSING.
 In last option, which we typically don't recommend, you can send an url pointing to the plugin file.
 This url can then be used to install the plugin in ImJoy: